A solid black angelfish in a planted tank with driftwood, tall grassy plants and pale gravel.

-Minimum tank size 30 gal tall for a single or pair; 55+ gal for a small group
+Minimum tank29 gal tall (18 in) for a single or pair; 55+ gal for a small group

 Appearance & Identification

-The Black Angelfish is a stunning, captive-bred color morph of the common freshwater Angelfish.
-Renowned for its deep, velvety black coloration and classic, elegant shape, it stands out as a dramatic centerpiece in any well-maintained aquarium.
-Its majestic presence and interesting behaviors make it a favorite among both intermediate and experienced aquarists.
-You’ll most often encounter two closely related looks:
+The Black Angelfish is a captive-bred color morph renowned for its deep, velvety black coloration and classic, elegant shape.
+You'll most often encounter two closely related looks:

 • Black Lace (genetics often denoted D/+): deep charcoal body with subtle underlying patterning; fins show a delicate "lace" translucence in strong light.

-• Double Dark (Black) (D/D): richer, more uniform inky black with minimal pattern showing through; dramatic contrast against greens and wood.
+• Double Dark (Black) (D/D): richer, more uniform inky black with minimal pattern showing through.

 Both morphs retain the tall, disc-like body and elongated dorsal/anal fins typical of angelfish.
-Juveniles are smaller and may show faint vertical bars until the black pigment fills in fully with age; adults display longer fins and a fuller body profile.
-Sexual dimorphism is subtle—males may develop a slightly broader head profile and more extended dorsal/anal fin tips, but the most reliable differentiation is visible only during spawning via the breeding tubes (female blunt/rounded; male narrower/pointed).
+Juveniles may show faint vertical bars until the black pigment fills in fully with age.
+Sexual dimorphism is subtle — the most reliable differentiation is visible only during spawning via the breeding tubes (female blunt/rounded; male narrower/pointed).

 Behavior & Temperament